COVID-19 Information for Volunteers

-We know the last 18+ months have been challenging for many and flying across the world to volunteer may be more difficult than usual!
-To reduce a few barriers for volunteers this year, we have waived crew fees through mid-2022 for all crew.
+We know the last 2 years have been challenging for many and flying across the world to volunteer may be more difficult than usual!
+To reduce a few barriers for volunteers this year, we have waived crew fees through 31 August 2022 for all crew.

 Additionally, crew joining the Africa Mercy for our Senegal field service will be eligible* for a $600 USD partial reimbursement for travel expenses upon arrival.

 - Offer valid for adult crew only